-5 easy tips for beginners to make your garden more attractive20 February 2018
+5 easy tips for beginners to make your garden more attractive

 A well-tended, prim and proper garden captures the eye of the onlooker like few other things can.
 Your garden can be a place of fragrance, design and ecological life attracted to your vegetation.
 Picture cheeping sparrows, lilting robins, bouncing bunnies, ladylike tulips peeping through the grass and bursting daffodils adding a splash of colour to your front yard.
 No matter how inexperienced of a gardener you may be, you can have your garden appear like a place of a fairytale with some consistent effort in the right direction.

 Let’s go through some simple things that can make an impactful difference to your garden, making it more pleasurable for you and your visitors.
 Here are 5 easy tips for beginners to make your garden more attractive:

 You can use flowering plants of different kinds to add a variety of colours in your garden like paints on a canvas.
 With various flowering species that vary in colour and texture, you can play around with contrast.
 Many gardeners like to plant flowering plants of contrasting colours next to each other for a complementary effect.
 If you want to plant vegetables and herbs, you can find lots of them that produce flowers as well.
 Spring onions, chives, thyme and pineapple sage some of the common flowering vegetable plants people like to plant to fill their garden with colours.